NavneetF26/BookBridge/README.md

 # BookBridge
-A Book Exchange app for book lovers with Community Discussion BookBridge is a full-stack web application that allows users to browse, buy, and manage books online.
+A Book Exchange app for book lovers with Community Discussion.
+BookBridge is a full-stack web application that allows users to browse, buy, and manage books online.
 It includes a complete frontend interface and a backend powered by Node.js and MySQL.

 ---